Seasoned Grilled Potatoes Recipe

 When I created this recipe, I wanted these potatoes to have a kind of barbecue feel so I grabbed a bunch of spices from my spice cupboard to concoct a spice-rub of sorts, similar to something you’d put on chicken, beef or steak.
 I was going to call these spice-rubbed potatoes, but since there’s no actual rubbing involved, I went with seasoned grilled potatoes.
 Although you may be rubbing your satisfied belly after eating these.
 That was cheesy.
 Moving on…

 Out of my cupboard and into my spice “rub” goes paprika, chili powder, onion powder, garlic powder, and of course, salt and pepper.
 I keep it super simple because I didn’t want you to have to run out and get any crazy strange spices.
-You should have all the ingredients in your pantry already (but if you don’t…you know you could always head to Meijer and grab them…).
+You probably have all the ingredients in your pantry already.

 The spice mixture is perfect for the blank canvas of the potato.
 Just the right amount of spice, but not overpowering, or leaving your mouth on fire.
 If you’re into having your mouth on fire (I’m not, I’m a total wuss about spice), a bit of cayenne powder would be tasty added to the spices.

 Sour cream and chives are optional but highly recommended.

 If you like the idea of making your own spice blends instead of buying pre-made mixes, check out my collection of 10 homemade spice blends.
 This collection includes taco seasoning, fajita seasoning, ranch dressing, beef stew seasoning, and others.
 These blends are easy to customize too!

 - 1 1/2 teaspoons paprika